What is the highest-paying symbol in Dragon Link?

 For online play, see our guide to the Dragon Link slot machine and how it compares to similar Asian-themed titles available in free-play format at FreeSlots99.

-Related Dragon Link guides
+Related Dragon Link Slot Guides

 - Dragon Link slot machine — full guide, variants, and where to play